-Refract, a Seattle-based indie studio bring their survival racer, Distance to PS4 in 2015.
+Refract, a Seattle-based indie studio bring their survival racer, Distance to PS4.

 Distance is what we’re calling a survival racing game.
 It takes the intense action of arcade racing and places it in an explorable, atmospheric world.
 The environments are mysterious and deadly with treacherous obstacles around every corner.
 Instead of doing laps on a loop, you’ll be trying to survive from point A to point B.

 Fortunately you control a unique car that allows you to boost, jump, rotate, and even fly.
 Instead of being constrained to the track, you can break away at any point and find your own path.
 You can even drive upside down or on buildings and walls parkour-style if you like.

 Multiplayer takes this to the next level.
 To overtake your opponents you’ll have to use all of the car’s abilities at your disposal.
 For example, in Sprint mode it’s a quick dash to the finish with the goal being the fastest time.
 As you boost, your car’s core systems will begin to overheat, so to maintain the fastest speed you’ll have to land tricks (like backflips or barrel rolls) to stay cool.

 In Reverse Tag mode you want to remain “it” for as long as possible.
 As other players start closing in you might want to scale a building for a quick escape, or dive bomb from a high point to use gravity to your advantage.
 Using car rotation to transition out of flight might be the best way to keep your momentum and stay in the lead.